damian-pastorini/reldens/README.md

 ### Scenes Entity

-This entity is related to scenes creation from the administration panel (future feature not fully implemented yet).
+This entity is related to scenes creation from the administration panel (future feature not implemented yet).

 ##### Table creation: